About

 Photo credit: Gabriela Silveira

 Now with Overstory Mending my aim is to provide a repair service that is a collaborative and special experience for each customer.
 My work is always carefully considered, practical, sensitive to your wants and needs, and as creative as you wish.
-I love that each mend is an opportunity to play with patterns and colour to create something exciting and unique however, the main goal is to get you using your much-loved item again in a way that works best for you.
+I love that each mend is an opportunity to play with patterns and colour to create something exciting and unique, however the main goal is to get you using your much-loved item again in a way that works best for you.

 If you have something waiting for a new lease of life, have a peek at the full details of the mending service here.